Mark-Alexis-Posadas/react-mini-practice/src/exercises/problem/index.md

 4. Form Handling
    Create a form with fields for name and email.
 Use useState to handle input values and display them when the form is submitted. -DONE

-5. Dynamic List Rendering
+5. Dynamic List Rendering -Done
    Build a component that displays a list of items.
 Allow users to add new items to the list and remove items from it.
-Manage the list of items with useState.
+Manage the list of items with useState. -D

-6. Counter with Input
+6. Counter with Input -Done
    Make a counter component where users can specify an increment/decrement step size through an input field.
 The counter should adjust by the specified step size.

-7. Login Form
+7. Login Form -Done
    Create a login form with fields for username and password.
 Use useState to handle the form's input values and show a message upon form submission.

-8. Theme Switcher
+8. Theme Switcher -Done
    Implement a component that switches between light and dark themes.
 Use useState to manage the current theme and apply different styles based on the selected theme.

-9. Counter with Step Size
+9. Counter with Step Size -Done
    Create a counter component where users can set a step size for incrementing and decrementing the count.
 The counter should update according to the step size.

-10. Fetch Data and Display
+10. Fetch Data and Display -Done
     Develop a component that fetches data from an API (such as JSONPlaceholder) and displays the fetched data.
 Use useState to manage the data and loading state.